yemisprojects/eks-infra/README.md

 2. **IAM role utilized by Github to authenticate to AWS**:

-    An IAM Role will be via by the pipeline using OIDC to authenticate to AWS and carry out actions in your AWS account.
+    Using [OpenID Connect (OIDC)](https://docs.github.com/en/actions/deployment/security-hardening-your-deployments/configuring-openid-connect-in-amazon-web-services) an IAM Role will be used by the pipeline to authenticate and carry out actions in your AWS account.
 At a minimum, the role requires permission to the S3 buckets, dynamoDB tables and to deploy the desired resources.
 See this [AWS blog](https://aws.amazon.com/blogs/security/use-iam-roles-to-connect-github-actions-to-actions-in-aws/) for more information.
+Note that, admin permissions have been used for simplicity in this project.
+In a real time scenario, you should adhere to the principle of least privilege

 #### GitHub Secrets